Giving Up On Life: What It Means For Your Mental Health

 Is it normal to want to give up when I have no problems?

-In some cases, those with a career or business they love, a happy family, a wonderful spouse, and abundant material possessions may still have a sense of wanting to give up on their lives.
+In some cases, people with a career or business they love, a happy family, a wonderful spouse, and abundant material possessions may still have a sense of wanting to give up on their lives.
 In these cases, there may be an underlying concern that the individual has not yet discovered.
-The source of their unhappiness could date back to their childhood or any traumatic experience.
+The source of their unhappiness could date back to their childhood or a prior traumatic experience.

 A depressive disorder, unacknowledged life circumstances, post-traumatic stress disorder (PTSD), or anxiety could be a factor in these feelings.
-In these cases, therapy can be helpful, as a therapist may help you identify the causes of your feelings.
-Even if you do not determine a cause, therapy can still be effective in treating symptoms.
+In these cases, therapy can be helpful, as a therapist may be able to identify the causes of your feelings.
+Even if you do not determine a specific cause, therapy can still be effective in treating symptoms.

 How to cope with the urge to give up on life